martinjrrr/Linux.dots/README.md

 ![image](https://github.com/martinjrrr/Linux.dots/assets/91160845/1466e3f9-71c8-4329-878a-7066783d642f)

-# First we will be fixing the EDID / AMD RGB Values
+# Editing the EDID file

 To follow this guide you can either download the modified_edid.bin and save it to ~/Downloads/ which may only work for my monitor or follow the step by step guide on how to edit your own EDID file
 _____________________________________________________________________________________